 Dependency Type Description Appearance in Dependency Tree Example Local Dependencies that make up the Package for an element and must be installed with it.
 Checked, disabled check boxes.
-For a Content Type Package, the content type registration, and the content editor application are local dependencies.
+For a Slot Package, the Slot definition is a local dependency.
 Shared Installable dependencies that are installed with Rhythmyx, must be present for an element to function properly, but are not a required part of its Package.
 They are "shared" because they may be dependencies of other Packages.
 Unchecked, enabled check boxes (allow you to optionally include them in package).
-A workflow is a shared dependency of a content editor application that uses it not because it is a part of the content editor's Package, but because the content editor requires it for proper functioning.
+A Content Type definition is a shared dependency of a Slot that uses it not because it is a part of the Slot's Package, but because the Slot requires it for proper functioning.
 System Elements that are installed with Rhythmyx and must be present on the target server for a Package to function correctly, but cannot be installed by the Multi-Server Manager.
 System dependencies usually begin with the prefix sys Unchecked, disabled check boxes.
-The sys_relatedContentTabl e control is a system dependency of the Article content editor application.
-It is a noninstallable element installed with Rhythmyx that the application requires to function.
+The sys_EditBox control is a system dependency of the Contacts Content Type application.
+It is a non-installable element installed with Rhythmyx that the application requires to function.

 Dependency Type Description Appearance in Dependency Tree Example Server Elements that are not installed with Rhythmyx but must be present on the target server for a Package to function correctly.
 They cannot be installed by the Multi-Server Manager.
 Unchecked, disabled check boxes.
 A handler that you added to your Rhythmyx system and is required to process a Rhythmyx extension and a role are server dependencies.
 User Defined Files used by elements in a Package that the Multi-Server Manager does not discover, but the user specifies.
-You can add User Defined dependencies to a Package or as an independent Package under User Dependencies is only available if you added a custom User Dependency element in the Select Packages to Install dialog.
-The Rxw2ktidy.properties is a user dependency for the sys_xdTextCleanUp exit if the Multi-Server Manager does not identify it as a shared dependency.
+You can add User Defined dependencies to a Package or as an independent Package under User Dependencies.
+A User Dependency is only available if you added a custom User Dependency element in the Add Elements to the Archive dialog.
+An implementer can include the extension PSImageInfoExtractor.java as a user dependency for the sys_File control since the extension is often used with the control but the Multi-Server Manager does not automatically add it as a dependency.
 If you include table data, the Multi-Server Manager installs all rows from the source table: If the table does not have a primary key, the Multi-Server Manager inserts all source table rows into the target table.
 If the table has a primary key, the Multi-Server Manager updates target table rows with matching source table rows, and inserts nonmatching source table rows into the target table.

 Dependency Type Description Appearance in Dependency Tree Example Ancestors Elements outside a dependency's Package that use the dependency.
 The Multi-Server Manager cannot locate as ancestors server objects which have undefined ID Types.
 To locate all possible ancestors, you must specify ID Types for all elements on the server with literal identifiers Enabled check boxes (allow you to optionally include them in package).
-In a dependency tree for the Article content editor application, the sys_xdTextCleanUp exit appears as a dependency.
-The Brief content editor application is an ancestor of the sys_xdTextCleanUp exit because it also depends on it.
+In a dependency tree for the Image Content Type definition, the Slots that allow the Image Content Type to appear in them are listed as Ancestors.

 The Multi-Server Manager cross checks for dependencies within and between an archive's packages.
-In the Include Dependencies or Ancestors dialog, dependencies that appear multiple times are preceded by the icon .
+In the Include Dependencies or Ancestors dialog, dependencies that appear multiple times are preceded by the icon.